cclgroupltd/ccl_chromium_reader/README.md

 you upgrade to 3.10?

 ## A Note On Requirements
 This repository contains a `requirements.txt` in the pip format.
-The dependencies listed are only required for the `ccl_chrome_audit.py` script or when using the `ccl_chromium_cache` module as a script for dumping the cache; the libraries work using only the other scripts in this repository and the Python standard library.
+Other than `Brotli` The dependencies listed are only required for the `ccl_chrome_audit.py` script or when using the `ccl_chromium_cache` module as a script for dumping the cache; the libraries work using only the other scripts in this repository and the Python standard library.

 ## Documentation
 The documentation in the libraries is currently sparser than ideal, but some